surfstudio/ThirdPartyAuth/README.md

 }
 ```

-You can pass user data to your presenter or other app services by this closure to continue auth process or update UI.
+You can pass user data to your presenter or other app services through this closure to continue auth process or update UI.

+There is no special sign out button in the library.
+So you can use your own UI components to call the `ThirdPartyAuthService.sharedInstance.signOut` function.